YusufGlc/instagram-data-scraper-extension/README.md

 # instagram-data-scraper-extension
 This extension gets instagram users followers and followings data

+login on instagram web page before use